IBM/CodeEngine/thumbnail/README.md

 > ibmcloud ce project delete -n thumbnail --force --hard
 ```

-This command might take a moment, so let's refresh our memory on what
-happened in this tutorial, we:
+Let's refresh our memory on what happened in this tutorial, we:
 - created an internet facing application with just a reference to a
   contaier image.
-While we didn't show it, if the load on the application
+While we didn't demonstrate it, if the load on the application
   increased, Code Engine would have scaled it up and down automatically.
   Including down to zero if it was idle.
-- createa an instance of COS and a bucket to store the images
+- created an instance of COS and a bucket to store the images
 - updated the application to a second version with no downtime, and made it
   so the application stored the images, and thumbnails, in the bucket
 - created a batch job to process all of the images in the bucket on demand
 - created a second application to react to events from COS so that we can
   process the images immediately as they're uploaded to COS instead of waiting
   for the batch job to run
+- created a "build" that built this second application from our git repo for
+  us

 We hope you found this quick tutorial informative and if you want to learn
 more about Code Engine please visit our